wishfulcynic/Klyra/README.md

     Navigate to `http://localhost:3000` (or the specified port).

 6.  **Connect Wallet:** Ensure you have a browser wallet like MetaMask installed and connected to the appropriate network (e.g., Base Sepolia for testing, Base Mainnet for production, matching the deployed contract addresses in `src/lib/contract.ts`).

----

-This README provides a snapshot based on the current understanding of the `frontend` directory.
-It can be expanded as features like position tracking, withdrawal, and detailed historical charts are added.